How to Check Python Version in Jupyter Notebook: A Complete Guide

 4. How do I install a specific version of Python in Jupyter Notebook?

-You can create a new environment with the desired Python version using conda or virtualenv and then install Jupyter Notebook within that environment.
+and then install Jupyter Notebook within that environment.
 You can switch to that environment in Jupyter Notebook by selecting the corresponding kernel.

 Best Practices for Managing Python Versions in Jupyter Notebook